deakinshaun/VersatileController/README.md

 - Controllers that disconnect will have their VersatileControllerVirtual (and GameObject) become null.
 Do check for this before attempting to access the controller.

+The TemplateScene and the ControllerTemplate.cs provide a minimalistic scene and code component that is recommended as a starting point for any new applications using the VersatileController.

 Using the Controller with your own license key
 ==============================================